simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 <a name="Resolve"></a>
 ### void Resolve(simul::crossplatform::DeviceContext, simul::crossplatform::Texture, simul::crossplatform::Texture)
 Resolve an MSAA texture to a normal texture.
+<a name="ResourceBarrierUAV"></a>
+### void ResourceBarrierUAV(simul::crossplatform::DeviceContext, simul::crossplatform::Texture)
+Ensures that all UAV read and write operation to the textures are completed.
 <a name="ResourceTransition"></a>
 ### void ResourceTransition(simul::crossplatform::DeviceContext, simul::crossplatform::Texture, simul::crossplatform::ResourceTransition)
 Makes sure the resource is in the required state specified by transition.